The New Constitutional System — Full Constitutional Model (Judicial and Institutional Version)

 9. Closing Statement

-9.1 The New Constitutional System provides the institutional structure required to sustain peace through law rather than political dominance.
+9.1 The New Constitutional System defines the institutional structure required to sustain governance through law rather than political dominance.

 9.2 It preserves existing identities and institutions while establishing a shared constitutional order grounded in parity and consent.

-9.3 This framework does not impose a political outcome.
+9.3 This framework does not prescribe a political outcome.
 It defines the constitutional form through which any agreed outcome may be governed.

-Full Policy Paper — Sixteen Pillars (Judicial and Institutional Version)
+The Parity Accord — Sixteen Pillars Policy Framework (Judicial and Institutional Version)